For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Whether it's for your finances or your essay deadlines, planning ahead helps – a lot.
 Set up a money plan now, and you'll have more time (and cash!) to splurge as you like later.

-There are a few different tools out there to help you budget and manage your finances.
+There are a few different tools to help you budget and manage your finances.
 The main types are:

 Budget calculators